Exclusive: South Korea's new leader says age of appeasing North Korea is over - KTVZ

 He added that South Korea is also considering joining several working groups of the “Quad,” or Quadilateral Security Dialogue — an informal group made up of the US, Australia, India and Japan — to collaborate in areas including vaccines, climate change and emerging technology.
 However, he stopped short of saying the South would seek official Quad membership, saying it was something they would “continue to consider.”

-The Quad has become more active in recent years as concerns grow about China’s territorial claims in the region, with all four heads of state set to hold an in-person summit in Tokyo on Tuesday.
+The Quad has become more active in recent years as concerns grow about China’s territorial claims in the region, with all four leaders set to hold an in-person summit in Tokyo on Tuesday.
 Beijing has condemned the bloc as an anti-China “clique” emblematic of a “poisonous” Cold War mentality.

 For years, South Korea has tried to balance its US alliance with growing economic ties with China — but Seoul’s relations with Beijing have become strained in recent years.